 6. Is the payment subject to tax?

 The HMRC have advised that these payments will be subject to tax.
-Therefore, tax will be taken at source via your employer payroll.
 If you believe you should be exempt from this tax you are advised to take financial advice and speak to your local Tax office.

 7. How do I apply for the scheme?

-Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place and resubmit their preferred training locations by Friday 17 February 2017.
+Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place and resubmit their preferred training locations by the national upgrade deadline for the round in question.
 In the event that any of the hard to recruit training places are oversubscribed, standard recruitment and selection processes for training places will be applied.

 8. What happens if I leave the scheme early?